barrettotte/Simple-Lang/README.md

 # Simple-Lang

-A stupidly basic programming language I started making using YACC and Lex.
+A stupidly basic programming language I started making to screw around with YACC and Lex.

-While self studying compiler design, each book I referenced mentioned these two tools, so I figured I should screw around with them a bit at the very least.
+While self studying compiler design, each book I referenced mentioned these two tools, so I figured I should see what they were about.
 They're cool and all, but I want to get into the guts of writing lexers and parsers by hand.